mfkutuk/STM32F4_DELAY_FUNCTION/README.md

 # STM32F4_DELAY_FUNCTION
-You must adjust this on system_stm32f4xx.c
+Make sure that you adjust it on the below.

   PLL_M      8
 		PLL_Q      4